christianzabala/christianzabala.github.io/_posts/2020-03-24-How-I-got-invited-for-a-final-interview-for-the-Network-Development-Engineer-position-on-AWS-Sydney?.md

       *  [The Broadcast Storm](https://open.spotify.com/show/17USQEYa2UL1OoQ9qIeHAf) on spotify which is the podcasts of  Kevin Wallace is also very helpful for me since I was able to hear the different educational podcast during my commute and while I’m walking going to the office or home.
 I can’t remember how many times I have played his podcast about OSPF and BGP.

-      *  AWS re:Invent  - I have watched AWS re:Invent videos especially those related to their network infrastructure, I was never asked about their network, but who knows what questions would they might ask perhaps someone might ask related to their Network design since you can get a lot of information on how they address different networking design issues.
+      *  AWS re:Invent  - I have watched AWS re:Invent Youtube videos especially those related to their network infrastructure, I was never asked about their network, but who knows what questions would they might ask perhaps someone might ask related to their Network design since you can get a lot of information on how they address different networking design issues.
 Plus you might get ideas on those videos on what you would like to ask the interviewers.